The structure theory of Nilspaces III: Inverse limit representations and topological dynamics: Introduction

 \begin{thm} Let $(H,X)$ be a minimal topological dynamical system.
 Assume that $X$ is locally connected and has finite Lebesgue covering dimension, and also that $\RP_H^s(X)$, the regional proximal relation of order $s$, is trivial for some $s$.

 Then $(H,X)$ is a nilsystem. \end{thm}

-The proof of this variant of this result is discussed in Section \ref{sc:proof-dyn-alg-struc} of the appendix.
+The proof of this variant of Theorem \ref{th:toral} is discussed in Section \ref{sc:proof-dyn-alg-struc} of the appendix.
 A similar result is proved in \cite{GMV2}*{Corollary 2.20}, where as in Theorem \ref{th:toral} the topological conditions are replaced by cubespace-theoretic conditions on the dynamical nilspace constructed from the action of $H$.

 We recall the main ideas of the proofs of these theorems from the paper \cite{GMV2}.
 The most difficult part of the proof of Theorem \ref{th:toral} is in verifying that the group $\Aut_1^\circ(X)$ acts transitively on $X$.
 This is proved by induction on the degree of $X$.
 It can be seen easily that the canonical projection $\pi_{s-1}$ induces a homomorphism $\pi_{s-1}^*:\Aut_1^\circ(X)\to\Aut_1^\circ(\pi_{s-1}(X))$.
 Furthermore, it can be seen that the kernel of $\pi_{s-1}^*$ contains the connected component of the top structure group $A$ of $X$, which acts transitively on the connected components of the fibres of $\pi_{s-1}$ as we discussed in the previous section.
 Therefore, it remains to prove that $\pi_{s-1}^*$ is surjective, from which transitivity follows by these observations and inductive hypothesis on $\pi_{s-1}(X)$.